mayajuman/mayajuman.github.io/scicomm.md

 ### Letters to a Pre-Scientist

-Since 2021, I've served as a Pen Pal as part of the <a href="https://prescientist.org/" target="_blank">"Letters to a Pre-Scientist"</a> (LPS) program.
+Since 2021, I've served as a Pen Pal as part of the <a href="https://prescientist.org/" target="_blank">Letters to a Pre-Scientist</a> (LPS) program.
 LPS matches middle school students in low-income communities with STEM professionals for a yearlong exchange of letters discussing what a science career (and a scientist!) can look like.
 It's been incredibly rewarding and I highly recommend participating as a pen pal if you are a STEM professional interested in science communication.

 <br />